mozilla/extension-workshop/src/content/documentation/develop/temporary-installation-in-firefox.md

 To install an extension temporarily:

 - open Firefox
-- enter "about:debugging" in the URL bar
+- enter "`about:debugging`" in the URL bar
 - click "This Firefox"
 - click "Load Temporary Add-on"
 - open the extension's directory and select any file inside the extension.